SeisComP/seiscomp/doc/base/tutorials/processing.rst

 See the "Bindings" section of :ref:`concepts_configuration` for full details.

-You can create the necessary bindings for your new station using :program:`scconfig`.
+You can create the necessary bindings for your new station using :ref:`scconfig`.
-Go to the "Bindings" tab on the left side bar of :program:`scconfig`.
+Go to the "Bindings" tab on the left side bar of :ref:`scconfig`.

 * You will need to add  "global" and "scautopick" bindings.